ell1e/spew3d/README.md

 **Features:**

-- simple API,
+- Simple API
-- 2d and 3d graphics, image loading, sound, and more,
+- 2D and 3D graphics, image loading, sound, and more
-- retro-style like PlayStation 1 or Nintendo64,
+- retro-style like PlayStation 1 or Nintendo64
-- filesystem, multi-byte strings, etc. wrapped cross-platform,
+- Filesystem, multi-byte strings, etc., all unified
-- wide platform support thanks to [SDL2](https://libsdl.org).
+- Wide platform support thanks to [SDL2](https://libsdl.org).

 **Do not use if** it disturbs you that Spew3D:

-- can't do modern shader effects,
+- Can't do modern shader effects
-- can't do modern realtime shadows,
+- Can't do modern realtime shadows
-- can't handle modern higher poly counts.
+- Can't handle modern higher poly counts

 Compiling / Usage
 -----------------

 *(Get `spew3d.h` [from here](https://codeberg.org/ell1e/spew3d/releases).)*

-**Step 1:** add `spew3d.h` into your project's code folder, and put this in all your files where you want to use it from:
+**Step 1:** Add `spew3d.h` into your project's code folder, and put this in all your files where you want to use it from:

 ```
 #include <spew3d.h>
 ```

-**Step 2:** in only a single object file, add this define which will make it contain the actual implementation code and not just its API:
+**Step 2:** In only a single object file, add this define which will make it contain the actual implementation code and not just its API:

 ```